Keeping Household Pets Healthy

-Before answering some of the common questions people want answers to about customized medications for their companion animals, if you recently receive a customized medication for your pet, and are looking for some information about how best to use the medication as well as a little information about the medication, please visit our medication counseling page specifically for some of our compounded veterinary medications, found simply by navigating to the page titled: Information About The Medication You Received For Your Companion Animal.
+Before answering some of the common questions people want answers to about customized medications for their companion animals, if you recently receive a customized medication for your pet, and are looking for some information about how best to use the medication as well as a little information about the medication, please visit our medication counselling page specifically for some of our compounded veterinary medications, found simply by navigating to the page titled: Information About The Medication You Received For Your Companion Animal.
+If you have any questions about medications for your pet we invite you to come in and speak with our pharmacy staff!

 What happens if your pet gets sick?